Elijah-Dangerfield/Notable/README.md

 It is separated into `core` and `feature` and `app` modules.
 The app module acts as the glue, depending on all modules, and building the user experience.

-Core modules may contain a submodule `api` used to encapsulate its intneral logic.
+Both Feature and Core modules may contain a submodule `api` used to encapsulate its intneral logic should another module wish to leverage it.
+Leveraging an api module will ensure that clients of that api do not need rebuilding if the implementation details change a bit.
+It also helps create a stronger seperation of concerns between the modules.

 Rules:
-- a feature module should never depend on another feature module.
-Communication across modules can be defined in an interface and handled through the app module.
+- A feature module should never depend on another feature module directly, only to an api of that module.
+Preffer to have navigaiton interfaced out and handled in the app module.
 - A feature module may depend on core modules and or core api modules
-- a core module may not depend on any modules other than core api modules
+- A core module may not depend on any modules other than core api modules

 Additionally I leverage a `build-logic` included build with convention plugins to cut down on build time and make the build process easier to understand and update